astro-dally/Snackinggwebsite/README.md

 ## 🖥️ Tech Stack

-Snacky Nerds is built with the following technologies:
+Snackkingwebsite is built with the following technologies:

 - **Frontend**:
   - HTML